colevscode/quickproxy/README.md

 - path: the path of the request ('/index.html' for example)

-- parameters: the parameter string at the end of the path ('/path;parameter')

 - query: the query string ('?key=value&other=value')

 - fragment: the hash fragment ('#fragment')